TheOtherOtherOperation/vdbsetup/README.md

 Empty lines and comments, those beginning with a hash ("#"), are ignored.
 Equal signs ("=", major delimiter) separate keys from values.
 If a parameter accepts multiple values, you may specify it as a comma-delimited (minor delimiter) list.
 Both the major and minor delimiter may be overridden using the --major-delimiter and --minor-delimiter command-line flags.

 All parameters are required unless explicitly stated otherwise.
 Additionally, order matters for certain parameters (most notably, those under "Distribution").
-If a parameter has a one-to-one mapping to a VDbench parameter (i.e. "dedupratio", "dedupunit", etc.), very little error checking is performed, so users should take care to check the VDbench specifications for formatting and valid inputs.
-Also note that, while VDbench does not complain about high-precision floating point values, it ignores fractional components beyond two (2) decimal places.
+If a parameter has a one-to-one mapping to a Vdbench parameter (i.e. "dedupratio", "dedupunit", etc.), very little error checking is performed, so users should take care to check the Vdbench specifications for formatting and valid inputs.
+Also note that, while Vdbench does not complain about high-precision floating point values, it ignores fractional components beyond two (2) decimal places.

 ### Parameters